Webhooks

 Setting Up Webhooks

 Set up webhooks in the dashboard.
 You need a public URL that accepts HTTP POST requests and returns 200 to acknowledge receipt.
+You can register multiple webhook endpoints on the same account β for example one for production, one for a staging integration, and one for your CRM.
+Each endpoint has its own signing secret and event subscriptions.

 - Open the dashboard and go to Webhooks (or Settings > Webhooks).